capport-wg/7710bis/README.md

       | code | len  |  URI                  ...        |
       +------+------+------+------+------+--   --+-----+

-   o  Code: The Captive-Portal DHCPv4 Option (160) (one octet)
+   o  Code: The Captive-Portal DHCPv4 Option (114) (one octet)

    o  Len: The length, in octets of the URI.

    o  URI: The URI for the captive portal API endpoint to which the user
       should connect (encoded following the rules in [RFC3986]).

+Kumari & Kline           Expires October 1, 2020                [Page 4]

+Internet-Draft             DHCP Captive-Portal                March 2020

+   Note that the URI parameter is not null terminated.

 2.2.
 IPv6 DHCP Option

    The format of the IPv6 Captive-Portal DHCP option is shown below.

-Kumari & Kline           Expires August 21, 2020                [Page 4]

-Internet-Draft             DHCP Captive-Portal             February 2020

       0                   1                   2                   3
       0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1